 How was it discovered, did we learn anything from its visit and how do you celebrate an anniversary like this?

-Comets come from two areas in space: the Kuiper Belt and the Oort cloud.
+Comets come from two areas in space: the Kuiper Belt and the Oort Cloud.

-Composed of ice and rock, they become visible when they approach the Sun and warm up.
 The nucleus starts to evaporate, creating a coma, and tails of gases and dust formed by the solar wind start to appear.
 These can be hundreds of kilometres long.

 We don’t see bright comets all that often - at least not ones observable to the naked eye - but fainter comets are quite common, and a number are discovered each year.

-Originating from the Kuiper Belt, short period comets are relatively close to Earth.
 Located between Neptune and Pluto, comets starting their journey from here can make one orbit of the Sun in less than 200 years.

 Halley’s comet (1P/Halley) is famous amongst astronomers as a short period comet, and some of us may be lucky enough to see it ‘twice in a lifetime’.
-We last saw the comet in 1986 and expect to see it again in 2061.

-Long period comets are comets that we do not see for a very long time.
 Originating from beyond Neptune in the Oort cloud, their elliptical orbits are long and they can take around 200 years, or even thousands, to orbit the Sun.

 Hale-Bopp is a long period comet and we will not see it again in our lifetime.
 Its orbital period is huge, taking approximately 2,533 years to orbit the Sun.

-Discovering Hale-Bopp
+Discovering Comet Hale-Bopp

 On a clear night in July 1995, Alan Hale was observing comets 71P/Clark and 6P/d’Arrest from his home in Cloudcroft, New Mexico when he made the discovery.